How to Landscape Around Your Trees

 Quite honestly, trees tend to be forgotten easily when you plan out your landscaping design.
 When trees are left with no landscaping at all, they tend to look bare and uncared for.

-Trees without landscaping are also really difficult to mow around, because you end up having to take your lawn mower over the roots.
-When they have a circle of mulch and/or a flower bed on them, it protects the bottom of the trees from being damaged and/or weakened.
+Trees without landscaping are also really difficult to mow around because you end up having to take your lawn mower over the roots.
+When they have a circle of mulch and/or a flower bed around them, it protects the bottoms of the trees from being damaged and/or weakened.

 How to Landscape Around Your Trees Safely

 Trees are actually incredibly sensitive to any damage to their bark or roots.
 When you cause even minor injuries to your trees, you are actually inviting in diseases and invasive pests that could seriously damage or even kill them.
-Many different types of trees also have shallow roots, meaning they are very close to the surface of the soil and do not want to be disturbed.
+Many different types of trees also have shallow roots, meaning they are very close to the surface of the soil and can easily be disturbed.

 Mulching

 You should begin by adding a few inches of either compost or organic mulch.
-This gives the plants you are using a natural floor to spread their roots in, and will cause them to thrive.
+This gives the plants you are using a natural floor to spread their roots in and will help them to thrive.
 Using mulch will also help retain extra moisture to ensure that the plants are getting some as well.

-This is something you will want to do each spring, early on in the year.
+This is something you will want to do every spring, early on in the year.
 This will ensure that your plants are continuously thriving year after year.

 The Size of Your Plants

 Since you do have limited space for the roots of the plants you are putting around the tree, smaller seedlings are a better option.
-Having seedlings with small root balls are ideal, because they won’t need more than a few inches in the soil.
+Having seedlings with small root balls is ideal because they won’t need more than a few inches in the soil.

 Choosing the Best Plants